Jennifer Williams - Junior League of Morgan County, Kiwanis

 Carrow McClendon – Prayers for Kayleigh Foundation

-Kelly McIntyre – Columbia Cottages
+Kelly McIntyre – Columbia Cottages (not pictured)

 Larry Murphree – Individual Member & Hartselle Camp Meeting

-Kerry Richardson – Main St. Mortgage
+Kerry Richardson – Main St. Mortgage (not pictured)

-Nancy Busby Solburg – Individual Member & Civitan Club
+Nancy Busby Solburg – Individual Member & Civitan Club (not pictured)

 Nikki Tallent – Habitat for Humanity